idamahank/myprofile/README.md

-# Hello, I'm Idamahank 👋
+# Hello, I'm Ida Maria 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer with a love for coding and technology.
 Here's a little bit about me: